Bane leads Grizzlies past Nets as Irving scores 43 points

 TIP-INS

-Grizzlies: Are 15-2 without Morant.
-As for Morant’s status, Memphis coach Taylor Jenkins said: “He’s dealing with some soreness that crept up in the last couple of days, just offloading that.” … The win was Memphis’ 50th of the season, the fourth time Memphis has won that many and the first since 2014-15. … Bane made six 3-pointers, moving him past Mike Miller for the most 3s by a Grizzlies player in a season.
+Grizzlies: As for Morant’s status, Jenkins said: “He’s dealing with some soreness that crept up in the last couple of days, just offloading that.” … The win was Memphis’ 50th of the season, the fourth time Memphis has won that many and the first since 2014-15. … Bane made six 3-pointers, moving him past Mike Miller for the most 3s by a Grizzlies player in a season.

 HAPPY BIRTHDAY